Dan Burn

-Career
+Club career

 Darlington

 Born in Blyth, Northumberland, Burn grew up supporting Newcastle United and idolised Alan Shearer.
-Released by Newcastle United at age 11, Burn played youth football for local teams New Hartley, Blyth Town and Blyth Spartans.
-At age 16, he began working for supermarket Asda, when a scout for Darlington saw him playing for Blyth Spartans and he signed on professional terms on 1 July 2009.
+Initially a goalkeeper, Burn was released by Newcastle United at age 11 and then played youth football for local teams New Hartley, Blyth Town and Blyth Spartans.
+At age 16, Burn stayed on at school to study sports science and had a part-time job at his local Asda supermarket.
+While playing for Blyth Spartans, he was scouted by Darlington and joined that club's YTS scheme in July 2009.

 Due to the club's financial problems and lack of available players, Burn was promoted to the first team for the first time and appeared as an unused substitute, in a 3–1 loss against Hereford United on 31 October 2009.
 Burn then made his away league debut coming on as a 19th-minute substitute for injured defender Mark Bower against Torquay United on 12 December 2009, which resulted in a 5–0 loss.
 Burn then made his first start in another encounter against Torquay United on 6 March 2010, which Darlington lost 3–1.
 He made four appearances in the 2009–10 season as Darlington were relegated to the Conference.

 After this, Burn returned to the academy to further his development before being recalled to the first team by manager Mark Cooper, where he made his first appearance of the 2010–11 season, in a 3–1 win against Barrow on 3 January 2011.
 He went on to make 15 appearances in the 2010–11 season and his performances were praised by Cooper.
 Burn finished second behind Jamie Chandler for the club's Young Player of the Year award.

 Burn attracted interest from Premier League clubs including Fulham.
 Darlington gave him a two-and-a-half-year contract on improved terms, but Cooper admitted they were unlikely to be able to keep him, claiming that "If I were a Premier League manager I would sign him straight away, whatever the cost".

 Fulham

 On 14 April 2011, a deal was agreed for Burn to join Premier League club Fulham at the end of the 2010–11 season for a fee thought to be around £350,000.
 After signing for Fulham, Burn was sent to the club's reserve team to develop and learn under the club's reserve manager Billy McKinlay.